 In other cases, your hardware may be partially faulty in a way that would slow down the whole nodes that it connects.
 So troubleshooting becomes time-consuming and painful.

-While people work on making networks reliable, probably there will be always a reason that causes the failure.
+While people work on making networks reliable, there will probably always be a reason that causes the failure.

 Network can be intercepted and the information may be recorded, modified or fabricated.
 This becomes an issue if transmitted information is confidential like PII or CC data.

 Work in an unreliable environment is a common problem of all distributed systems.
 It's being generally formulated as Byzantine General’s Problem.